 The practice had implemented systems for reviewing and investigating when things went wrong.
+There was scope for improvement by ensuring that accidents and events were used as an opportunity for learning.

 The practice had a system for receiving and acting on safety alerts.